 Schiffbruch (German for "Shipwreck") is a great survival simulation/strategy/adventure game similar to Robinson's Requiem.
 The premise is as follows: you are stranded on a deserted island in the middle of the Pacific.
 Your job, naturally, is to explore your surroundings, find food and water, build a hut, and finally attract attention so you can be saved.
 The game is played from a top-down isometric perspective, similar to Rome: Pathway to Power (another fun adventure/strategy hybrid I really enjoy). |

 Fortunately, the gameplay of Schiffbruch is excellent.
-As a survival sim, it's reasonably realistic: you will have to keep an eye on the three indicator: health, water, and food.
-Needless to say, it your health will drop if you spend a long time without eating or drinking, and you'll die when your health reaches zero.
-Time passes when you do something, and you must sleep at night (so you will have to time your actions so that you'll end up inside your hut at 6 pm).
+As a survival sim, it's reasonably realistic: you will have to keep an eye on the three indicators: health, water and food.
+Time passes when you do something, and you must sleep at night.
+Similar to typical adventure games, you have an inventory to store objects, and will have to combine them to make new useful tools.

 Overall, Schiffbruch is a fun little game that combines an interesting premise that unfortunately isn’t used nearly enough in games, reasonable realism, and fun elements of adventure, strategy, and simulation.
 If you like ultra-realistic survival sims such as Deus and Robinson’s Requiem but feel their difficulty is too frustrating, give Schiffbruch a try.
-Previously German only, the game has been translated into English :) Two thumbs up!
+Previously German only, the game has been translated into English :) Two thumbs up!Reviewed by: Underdogs